oliver006/redis_exporter/README.md

 For pre-built binaries please take a look at [the releases](https://github.com/oliver006/redis_exporter/releases).

-### Upgrading from 0.x to 1.x

-[PR #256](https://github.com/oliver006/redis_exporter/pull/256) introduced breaking changes which were released as version v1.0.0.

-If you only scrape one Redis instance and use command line flags `--redis.address` and `--redis.password` then you're most probably not affected.
-Otherwise, please see [PR #256](https://github.com/oliver006/redis_exporter/pull/256) and [this README](https://github.com/oliver006/redis_exporter#prometheus-configuration-to-scrape-multiple-redis-hosts) for more information.

 ### Basic Prometheus Configuration

 Add a block to the `scrape_configs` of your prometheus.yml config file: